-Hong Kong Rocked by Fresh Protests Over Extradition Bill
+Protests Force Hong Kong to Postpone Extradition Bill Debate

 The weekend procession was largely peaceful, but culminated in a clash between police and holdout protesters in the very early hours Monday.

 Police have said they have “sufficient manpower” to deal with any threat Wednesday.
-Police vans flashing red and blue line the streets approaching the legislatures, while dozens of officers already stand guard with batons, shields and firearms.
+Thousands of officers have been deployed, many with batons, riot shields and firearms.

 “Over a million people came out to march.
 In other countries the government would pay attention to that.
 Not in Hong Kong.
 Is that because the Hong Kong demonstrators are too peaceful?” says Karen Chan, a 21-year-old student who joined the overnight protest.
 “The government is not afraid and not listening.”